Max-i Fieldbus

 • Group light control for traffic lights, control lamps and signal towers.

-• A/D conversion with programmable gain and offset.
+• A/D conversion with programmable gain and offset to convert sensor values to SI or Imperial units.

 • D/A conversion.